thrashr888/terraform-mcp-server/README.md

 A Model Context Protocol (MCP) server that provides tools for interacting with the Terraform Registry API.
 This server enables AI agents to query provider information, resource details, and module metadata.

+> [!IMPORTANT]
+> This project was used as a PoC for a new official [Terraform MCP server](https://github.com/hashicorp/terraform-mcp-server).
+This repo has been archived in favor of that one.

 ## Installation

 ### Installing in Cursor